 When will you get your first payment?

-You claim Universal Credit on 1st March and you have a 7 day waiting period applied to you.
+You claim Universal Credit on 8th March.
 Your first date of entitlement will be 8th March and your first month’s assessment period will end on 7th April.
-You will probably receive your payment on 14th April.
-In other words the waiting period until you get your first payment will usually be 6 to 7 weeks.
+You will receive your payment on 14th April.
+In other words the waiting period until you get your first payment will usually be 5 to 6 weeks.

 You need to decide early on whether you will have enough money to last until this payday.
 If you do not have enough money to last you can ask for an advance payment and it would be best to do this at your claimant commitment interview.
 You have to ask for the advance payment within the first month.
 The DWP guidance states you need to make the request more than 3 days before the end of the month but the law does not state this so you can challenge this if you need to.
 You should seek advice if you are told you claimed the advance payment too late.

 If you need an advance payment you can contact the Job Centre at any stage after making your claim and ask for a payment.
 If you are refused you should seek advice.